iamdcj/javascripts/README.md

-# Javascripts
+# Javascript

-Information and code related to the JavaScript language.
+Notes and code snippets related to the JavaScript language.

 [Overview](overview)